Strategic goals support

 We’ve worked with colleagues across the University to successfully develop digital strategies and improve their web presences.

 We have been working with the Helpline team to enhance the quality and efficiency of IT support to students, and to improve self service capability.
-Over the course of 2016/17, we are undertaking an iterative cycle of student research and self-service material enhancement, with the focus on issues that cost IS the most in terms of Helpline support overhead.
+We have been undertaking an iterative cycle of student research and self-service material enhancement, with the focus on issues that cost IS the most in terms of Helpline support overhead.

 As part of this, we reviewed the Personal Tutors and Student Support Officers (PTs and SSOs) website to ensure it successfully met its objectives of providing easy access to key advice and guidance for staff in these roles working to support students.

 We also worked to rebuild the Student Counselling website to improve the student experience on the site and make things easier to manage for the service.

 Our editorial team had 1 FTE to support the Student Experience Project.

 - leading the ongoing management of the Student Experience Project website and supporting online activity of the Project's strands

 - researching, communicating and addressing specific student experience issues, comprising:

 - content development for new strands on corporate website content audits

 - workshops with the wider team to consider how we can work together to enhance the student experience online